MSF-OCB/NixOS-deploy/README.md

    list of host names to include by default on every run, separated by spaces
 1. `NIXOS_DEPLOY_FIXED_TUNNEL_PORTS` (optional):
    list of tunnel ports for hosts to include by default on every run, separated by spaces

+The key for the robot user used to connect to the remote servers, needs to be passed by defining a secret in the repositories settings.
+The secret should be called `NIXOS_ROBOT_KEY` and contain the private SSH key, which can be found in Keeper.

 The action will run on the hosts defined using the two environment variables above.
 Additionally, the action will pick up directives of the form `(x-nixos-rebuild:relay_port:XXXX)`